Songtech-0912/songtech-0912.github.io/content/advanced-classical-mech/part-3.md

 This idea is tremendously powerful, and allows us to analyze many systems as if they were strings or springs, including:

 - Electromagnetic waves in classical electromagnetism
-- Fields in classical field theories
+- Classical fields in classical field theories (e.g. Newtonian gravity)
 - Quantum fields in quantum field theories

 Indeed, as the theoretical physicist Sidney Coleman put so aptly: